Update: This article was last updated on 10th December 2024 to reflect the accuracy and up-to-date information on the page.

 - Selective Laser Sintering (SLS): This process uses a laser to sinter, or partially melt, layers of powdered material, such as metal or plastic, into a solid object.

-- Digital Light Processing (DLP): This process uses a projector to cure layers of liquid resin into a solid object.
+- Digital Light Processing (DLP) uses a projector to cure layers of liquid resin into a solid object.

 - Continuous Liquid Interface Production (CLIP): This process uses a light projector and oxygen to cure layers of liquid resin into a solid object.